opensvc/docs.opensvc.com/source/agent.service.creation.rst

 	sudo svcmgr -s <svcname> create

-From scratch, interactive
+From Scratch, Interactive
 -------------------------

 ::

 	sudo svcmgr -s <svcname> create -i

-From an existing local configuration file
+From an Existing Local Configuration File
 -----------------------------------------

 Experienced users may find it easier to start from a copy of the conf file of an existing similar service.
 The following information describes the steps needed to create a service manually.